VLC passes 3 billion downloads, will get AirPlay support and improved VR features soon

 In 1996, a group of students at Ecole Centrale Paris wondered if there was a way to efficiently stream videos across the campus.
 Their curiosity quickly turned into an academic project and paved the way to the early development of a media player application called VLC.

-Over the past 23 years, VLC media player has become a household name, offering a helping hand to users who are struggling to play a video file that other applications won’t support.
+Over the past 23 years, the VLC media player has become a household name, offering a helping hand to users who are struggling to play a video file that other applications won’t support.
 It is available on nearly every computing platform, a rarity in the apps ecosystem.
-Today, VLC reached another rare milestone: It has been downloaded more than three billion times across various platforms, up from a billion downloads in May 2012.
+Today, VLC reached another rare milestone: It has been downloaded more than 3 billion times across various platforms, up from 1 billion downloads in May 2012.

 What is equally fascinating about VLC is that its parent company, VideoLan, remains a nonprofit organization that runs solely on donations.
 Moreover, VLC has scaled its growth over the years without ever exploring business opportunities to make money.
 The application is also still free to use, does not serve ads, and is not collecting user data.